 Fabric and Durability

-Overall durability is a combination of fabric selection and the durability of the pack's components (axe attachment, buckles etc).
-Technical fabrics can be confusing, Here are some basics:
+Durability is a combination of fabric selection and the durability of the pack's components (axe attachment, buckles, etc.) Technical fabrics can be confusing, but here are some basics:

-Non-woven Dyneema or Cuben fiber is lightweight for its strength and is 100% waterproof.
-It's constructed of Dyneema threads laminated between tough and UV light resistant Mylar.
+Non-woven Dyneema (NWD) or Cuben fiber is lightweight for its strength and is 100% waterproof.
+It's constructed of Dyneema threads laminated between tough and UV light-resistant Mylar.
 One of Dyneema's properties is that it can't hold dye, so it's always white, but not all white packs (or parts of packs) are made of Dyneema/Cuben Fiber.
-A technology from the sailing industry, NWD is making its way into the outdoor industry slowly, mostly via small manufacturers.
+This non-woven Dyneema technology is from the sailing industry but is increasingly appearing in mountaineering and climbing gear.
 The major drawback of NWD is that although it is strong in terms of tear resistance, it does not stand up to abrasion.
-This is obviously a huge downside for use as a pack fabric.
+This is a huge downside for use as a pack fabric.
 Companies that use NWD in packs are generally approaching this problem by constructing packs from hybrid fabrics.
 Hyperlite Mountain Gear, for example, uses Dyneema Composite Hybrid fabrics, which include a face fabric laminated with a Dyneema Composite Fabric.
 This strategy addresses the need for improved abrasion resistance in these fabrics.

 Durability of Features

 Feature durability is important since broken features (like a broken axe attachment) can render your pack useless for some trips — and potentially send your tool hurtling down the mountain.
 For this reason, we look for features that are both robust and simple.
 The most durable axe/tool attachment is likely simple sewn loops on the bottom of a pack.
 These are tried and true but a bit less secure for the heads of modern ice tools, which often don't have an adze or hammer.